North Norfolk Railway

 The railway line links Holt to the whole of Norfolk and beyond.
 In Sheringham, the mainline service (which is just across the road from the North Norfolk Railway) can take you to Norwich and the rest of the country.

-You could explore the various areas around the stops or just to sit and enjoy the refreshments at the stations for a while.
+Explore the various areas around the stops or just to sit and enjoy the refreshments at the stations for a while.
 Watching or riding the trains would make a welcome, relaxing break from the general hub of life.
-Allow yourself to be transported back in time.

 Norfolk’s Hidden Gems properties, Well Cottage and White Lion Coach House are in Holt and make a great base if your intention is, to ride the train.
 Broadside Cottage in Sheringham or, Park Farm Barn and Bessingham Manor are near the other end of the line.
 The North Norfolk Railway is a great day out to enjoy, worth the trip from any of our properties.